Raaj52/Raaj52/README.md

 <h2 align="center">Hello 👋, I'm Raaj52</h2>
 <h3>About me</h3>

-- 🏠 I am 35 and from Bangalore, India
+- 🏠 I am from Bangalore, India
 - 🏢 I am a Mechanical Engineer with 13 years of working experience in IT
 - 🌱 I am currently learning **tensorflow**
 - 🤝 I am looking for help with **AI/ML**